FITS-Matching/FITS-Matching.github.io/index.md

 <html>
   <body>
     <p>
-      In Equation (\ref{eq:PCE_Sub}), the denominator may be influenced by the model of devices, which makes setting a certain threshold for multiple models a difficult task.
-There is no such problem in Equation (\ref{eq:PCE_Div}).
+      In Equation (54), the denominator may be influenced by the model of devices, which makes setting a certain threshold for multiple models a difficult task.
+There is no such problem in Equation (56).
     </p>
   </body>
 </html>